 Overnight Camp - $870

 Alexandra Parsons (Fashion Design) earned her B.F.A. in Fashion Design from the Savannah College of Art and Design, and studied Fabric Design at the University of Georgia.
-She currently lives in New York City, where she works as a fashion stylist for Saks Fifth Avenue.
-She has her own clothing label, which is sold at a local vintage boutique and was featured on MTV.
+She currently lives in New York City, and works on her own clothing label, which has been sold at a local boutique and was featured on MTV.
 Alexandra previously held internships with Anne Barge, the prestigious Atlanta-based bridal designer, and JonValdi Couture (now Germán Valdivia) in New York City.
 While studying at SCAD-Atlanta, she founded a student fashion organization called Fashion Haus Atlanta, and served as a designer and organizer in several fashion shows.
-This is Alexandra's fourth year as a Summer Academy instructor.
+This is Alexandra's fifth year as a Summer Academy instructor.